Blow Molding

 Challenges in Continuous Extrusion

 Continuous extrusion faces a unique challenge due to the weight of the parison, which causes it to stretch, making wall thickness calibration more difficult.
 To address this, systems such as reciprocating screws or accumulator heads use hydraulic mechanisms to push the parison out quickly.
-This not only minimizes the effects of weight but also allows for precise control over wall thickness, ensuring consistent quality.
+This not only minimizes the effects of weight but also allows for precise control over wall thickness, ensuring consistent quality in blow-molded plastics.

-Extrusion blow molding processes can be either continuous or intermittent, offering flexibility in production.
+Continuous and intermittent extrusion blow molding offer flexibility in production.
 This distinction allows custom blow molding equipment to be categorized as follows:

 Intermittent Extrusion Machinery